Almighty (2020)

 Instrumentation

-3 Flutes (3rd doubles Piccolo), 2 Oboes, English Horn, 2 Bassoons, Contrabassoon, Eb Clarinet, 3 Bb Clarinets, 2 Bb Bass Clarinets, Contrabass Clarinet, 2 Alto Saxophones, Tenor Saxophone, Baritone Saxophone, 3 Bb Trumpets, 4 Horns, 3 Trombones, Bass Trombone, 2 Euphoniums, 2 Tubas, String Bass, Timpani, 4 Percussion (6 players)
+3 Flutes (3rd doubles Piccolo), 2 Oboes, English Horn, 2 Bassoons, Contrabassoon, Eb Clarinet, 3 Bb Clarinets, 2 Bb Bass Clarinets, Contrabass Clarinet, 2 Alto Saxophones, Tenor Saxophone, Baritone Saxophone, 3 Bb Trumpets, 4 Horns, 3 Trombones, Bass Trombone, Euphonium, Tuba, Double Bass, Timpani, 4 Percussion (6 players)

 Program Note